-FVIT BlackRock Global Allocation Managed Risk Portfolio
+(formerly FVIT BlackRock Global Allocation

 Class II shares

-Summary Prospectus October
+Summary Prospectus April 29, 2016

-seeks to provide income and capital appreciation while seeking to manage volatility.
+seeks to provide capital appreciation and income while seeking to manage volatility.

 (fees paid directly from your investment)

 (expenses that you pay each year as a percentage of the value

 has contractually agreed, until at least April 30, 2017, to waive 0.60% of its advisory fee.
 This waiver is not subject to recoupment